Graduate Interdisciplinary Specialization in Film Studies

 The Graduate Interdisciplinary Specialization (GIS) in Film Studies is a degree enhancement open to any graduate student at The Ohio State University who is interested in developing a secondary expertise in film studies to complement the student's home graduate program.
 This specialization provides students the tools for rigorous formal and historical analysis of film.
 It urges students to think critically about film as an aesthetic form and cinemas as a social institution.

-- At least 9 hours must from film studies courses on Master and Supplemental Lists (see below).
+- At least 9 hours must from film studies courses on Approved Course List (see below).

 - At least 9 hours must come from outside the student's home degree program/department.